 My name is Maike Vogt-Luerssen.
 I am a historian and I was born in Germany.
 When I was 39 years of age, my family and I emigrated to Australia.
-We are now so-called German-born Australians.
+We are now German-born Australians.
 For the first two years we lived in Alice Springs and a friend introduced me to her aboriginal friend who had a book in his hands.
-When I opened it and read it, he was so astonished that I was able to speak his language.
-But the only thing I really did was reading the letters like I would have done had I still lived in Germany.
-This was indeed the first encounter with the German missionaries of the 19th century who wrote down the languages of the Aboriginal groups “in German”.
+When I opened it and read it with a loud voice, he was so astonished that I was able to speak his language.
+But the only thing I really did was reading the letters like I would have done if this had been a German text.
+This was indeed my first encounter with the German Lutheran Missionaries of the 19th century who wrote down the languages of the Aboriginal groups “in German”.

-Since we have been living in Adelaide, I have been always irritated, when the Kaurna people call themselves “Garna people”.
-As you can see, “Kaurna” is not “Garna”.
-The German missionaries like Christian Gottlieb Teichelmann (1802-1883) wrote “Kaurna”.
-Your article has shown that the language of the Kaurna people got indeed totally lost, because the descendants were not even able to pronounce their forefathers correctly any longer.
-Therefore now everybody, Aboriginal and Non-Aboriginal, says “Garna”.
-Although the real pronunciation can be found in our extraordinary South Australian Museum.
-Here you read:
+Since we have been living in Adelaide, I have always been irritated when the Kaurna people call themselves “Gana people”.
+I am writing the name like a German missionary would have done it in the 19th century.
+As you can see, “Kaurna” is not “Gana”.
+Christian Gottlieb Teichelmann (1807-1893), the great German Lutheran Missionary in South Australia, wrote “Kaurna”.
+Nowadays everybody, Aboriginal and Non-Aboriginal, says “Gana”.
+Although the real pronunciation can be found not only in the books of Teichelmann, but also in our extraordinary South Australian Museum.
+Here you read the following :

 When Europeans arrived in 1836 to the Adelaide area, it was occupied by an Aboriginal group identified as the Kaurna (pronounced cow-r-na) people. ...”

-Are we not able to correct this mistake so that everybody knows the right pronunciation is “Kaurna” and not “Garna”?
+Are we really not any longer able to correct this mistake so that everybody knows the right pronunciation is “Kaurna” and not “Gana”?